Experience Kilimanjaro Beyond the Summit

 Hans Meyer led the first successful recorded expedition to the summit of Mount Kilimanjaro in 1889, marking a historic moment in mountaineering.

-Preserving Chagga Culture in a Changing World
+Preserving Chagga Culture Today

 Ludwig Purtscheller, an experienced Austrian mountaineer, reached the summit of Kilimanjaro with Hans Meyer and local guide Lauwo in 1889.